By using this site, you agree to the Privacy Policy and Terms of Use.

 🎧 #17 | WHO: Global Population Requiring Trachoma Interventions Falls Below 100 Million · 16m

-The editorial team emphasized that such gatherings remain essential for maintaining scientific rigor and advancing infectious disease research in an increasingly challenging environment.
+The editorial team emphasized the continued importance of infectious disease conferences while acknowledging the need to address participation barriers.
+The ESCMID 2026 experience demonstrated that such gatherings remain essential for maintaining scientific rigor and advancing infectious disease research in an increasingly challenging environment.

 ESCMID 2026 provided much needed optimism and future direction to the infectious disease community against a backdrop of science being challenged from political constraint and the rise of misinformation.